mahajrod/MCTool/documentation/track_format.md

 **Allowed types of the tracks:**
 1. **hist**          - use a full height of a track to plot a stacked histogram.
 Sum of components must not exceed 1.00 in any window.
 Use a script "prepare_hist_for_tracks.py" to prepare your values for the track.
-2. **window**        - use a full height of the window to plot a rectangle.
+2. **window**        - use a full height of the region to plot a rectangle.
 3. **plot_m**        - draw a curve over whole track with points set at the middles of the regions
 4. **plot_e**        - draw a curve over whole track with points set at the starts and ends of the regions
 5. **marker_m**      - draw a marker at the middle of the region.
 Allows track subtypes.
 See **Allowed types of the markers**.